-The Department of Social Sciences is part of the University-wide accreditation by the Southern Association of Colleges and Schools, the National Council for Social Studies, and the National Council for Accreditation of Teacher Education.
-In addition, The Master of Arts in Rural Public Policy and Planning has additional accrediting body, the Network of Schools of Public Policy, Affairs, and Administration (NASPAA) from which the program will seek accreditation.
+The Department of Social Sciences is part of the University-wide accreditation by the Southern Association of Colleges and Schools.
+The Master of Arts in Rural Public Policy and Planning has an additional accrediting body, the Network of Schools of Public Policy, Affairs, and Administration (NASPAA), from which the program will seek accreditation.